 Dr. Oona Fontanella-Nothom (she/hers), is an Assistant Professor of Early Childhood Education in the Division of Curriculum and Instruction.
-She joined the faculty in 2019 and teaches courses in the Master of Arts in Education with an emphasis in early childhood education program as well as courses open to all Master of Arts in Education students.
+She joined the faculty of Cal State LA in fall 2019 and teaches courses in the Master of Arts in Education with an emphasis in early childhood education program as well as courses open to all Master of Arts in Education students.

 Dr. Fontanella-Nothom’s research/teaching interests are centered on the following topics: